Jamie Cox (boxer): Second return

 Cox returned to the ring in October 2016 with a clear points victory against Martin Fidel Rios.
 In 2017, it was announced that Cox had signed for Eddie Hearn at Matchroom Sport.
 His first fight with Hearn was a technical decision over Lewis Taylor after the fight was stopped in the 9th round due to an accidental head clash.
 The scorecards at the time read 87-84, 88-83, 88-83 all in favour of Cox.

 In June, 2017, it was announced that Jamie Cox would join the super middleweight tournament of the World Boxing Super Series.

 In his first bout, in the quarterfinals of the WBSS, Cox faced number one seed and WBA super middleweight champion George Groves.
 Cox was aggressive from the early rounds, trying to land on Groves and trap him against the ropes.
 Groves, however, didn't hold back and traded actively with his opponent.
 As the fight went on, Groves was the man who would land the better shots, eventually sending Cox to the floor with a body shot in the fourth round.
 Cox stayed on the mat in pain, not being able to beat the count.

 On 5 May 2018, in a domestic super middleweight showdown, Cox faced compatriot John Ryder, then ranked #3 by the WBA and #12 by the WBC.
 The fight had a demanding start, with both fighters trading from close range.
 In the second round, Ryder would land a big shot to the temple, sending Cox to the mat.
 Cox almost managed to beat the count, but the referee waived the fight off, much to Cox's disapproval.

+Bare-knuckle boxing

+Cox is scheduled to make his Bare Knuckle Fighting Championship debut against Pat Casey on 28 June 2025 at BKFC 77.